bsmith1310/znode-recs-engine-docs/README.md

 ## Events In-Depth

-Events will need to be handled in response to various business activities throughout Znode.
+* Events will need to be handled in response to various business activities throughout Znode.
+* Events are always captured with the DateTime of occurence (this allows us to place less ‘weight’ on older events if/where desired).

+### Event Types & Frequency

+Different types of events occur with different levels of freqency.

+#### Very Frequent

+Events that occur very frequently need to be handled carefully to avoid having the engine consume to many resources (CPU/RAM/HDD).

+Ex:

+* Shopper views a product.

+#### Somewhat Frequent

+Ex:

+* Shopper adds/removes cart items.

+#### Not Frequent

+Events that occur very rarely can safely be included in the engine's historical context.

+Ex:

+* Shopper places order.

 ## Functional Scope of First Phase(s)